Focus04/kane/README.md

 ## About

-> A dedicated music bot example project for MSBTP Development made by bringo
+> A dedicated music bot example project for Kane Development made by bringo and Focus

 This open sourced project is a dedicated example tutorial for our community's content, feel free to use and modify as good as you like.
 Written with [discord.js](https://discord.js.org/#/) and [v12 (stable)](https://discordjs.guide/additional-info/changes-in-v12.html) as the version.